 b) Rhino Monitoring – When Bhejane Trust first arrived at Sinamatella, one of its main purposes was to assist Parks with the monitoring and protection of the remaining black rhino in the area.
 Although we spend much more of our time on game water at present, we plan to keep on assisting Parks with monitoring this critically endangered species.

-c) Assisting Parks in Management – As sections of Sinamatella are very remote and difficult to access, Bhejane Trust assists Parks with deployments of rangers in remote areas where due to lack of resources, Parks are not always able to access.
-Bhejane Trust also assists Parks with most aspects of the management operations of the Park
+c) Assisting Parks in Management – As sections of Sinamatella are very remote and difficult to access, Bhejane Trust assists Parks with deployments of its anti-poaching teams and other essential transport needs.
+We also provide other help to the anti-poaching teams such as food and equipment.

 Projects to be Undertaken

-a) Rhino – Sinamatella currently has a very small and unviable population of black rhino, which are dispersed over a very large area.
-Bhejane Trust has submitted a proposal to ZPWMA for the creation of a fenced black rhino protection zone to consolidate and protect the species to allow it to recover.
+a) Rhino – Sinamatella currently has a small and non-viable population of black rhino, which are dispersed over a very large area.
+Bhejane Trust has submitted a proposal to ZPWMA for the creation of a fenced black rhino protection zone to consolidate and protect the animals to allow the population to recover.